suhanishukla/realtimealert/ReadMe.md

 sample of real time alert project code I worked on for resume display purposes.
 I can't link the entire repo here due to privacy and IP concerns.

-Some screenshots of changes I made to the tool are in the folder images.
+Feel free to view some image samples of changes I made to the tool here: https://drive.google.com/drive/u/0/folders/1FTNv8wvrMWiSv-fGqVV1NoqDqMAw3dux